 Whatever the circumstances, every endeavour must be made to prevent overtopping of Wivenhoe Dam by the progressive opening of operative spillway gates.
-The Auxiliary Spillway constructed at the dam in 2005 gives the dam crest flood an AEP of approximately 1 in 100,000.
-Another one bay fuse plug spillway may be constructed at Saddle Dam Two in the future, thereby increasing this immunity.
+The Auxilliary Spillway constructed at the dam in 2005 gives the dam crest flood an annual exceedance probability (AEP) of approximately 1 in 100,000.
+Another one bay fuse plug spillway may be constructed at Saddle Dam two in the future, thereby increasing this immunity.